cyclinder/spiderpool/docs/usage/install/ai/get-started-sriov.md

     metadata:
       name: gpu1-net11
     spec:
       gateway: 172.16.11.254
       subnet: 172.16.11.0/16
       ips:
         - 172.16.11.1-172.16.11.200
     ---
     apiVersion: spiderpool.spidernet.io/v2beta1
     kind: SpiderMultusConfig
     metadata:
       name: gpu1-sriov
       namespace: spiderpool
+      labels:
+        sriov-rdma-gpu: ""
     spec:
       cniType: sriov
       sriov:
         resourceName: spidernet.io/gpu1sriov
         enableRdma: true
         ippools:
           ipv4: ["gpu1-net11"]
     EOF
     ```

 ## Create a Test Application

 1. Create a DaemonSet application on a specified node to test the availability of SR-IOV devices on that node.
-    In the following example, the annotation field `v1.multus-cni.io/default-network` specifies the use of the default Calico network card for control plane communication.
-The annotation field `k8s.v1.cni.cncf.io/networks` connects to the 8 VF network cards affinitized to the GPU for RDMA communication, and configures 8 types of RDMA resources.
+    In the following example, the annotation field `v1.multus-cni.io/default-network` specifies the use of the default Calico network card for control plane communication. and the annotation field `v1.multus-cni.io/default-network` specifies the use of the default Calico network card for control plane communication. and specifies the label `netresources.spidernet.io/multus-config-label: sriov-rdma-gpu`.
+Spiderpool will automatically inject 8 GPU-affinity network interfaces into the Pod for RDMA communication, and configure 8 types of RDMA resources.

     ```shell
     $ helm repo add spiderchart https://spidernet-io.github.io/charts